 Power impacts the nature of transfer.
 The 1972 Clean Water Act (and the 1987 Amendments) provides the US EPA with the responsibility and authority to protect the nation’s rivers and waterways.
 Rather than using its first face to force change, the EPA tends to rely on ‘soft or second face power’ to initiate the development and transfer of best management practices (BMP) in relation to low impact development (LID) programs.
 While this allows for a high degree of transfer opportunities, it also enables a large number of competing power centres to enter the developmental and implementation processes, leading to many ‘local stormwater regulations, ordinances, and codes [lacking]…clear goals, objectives, and policies toward achieving sustainable stormwater management’ (Kim and Li 2016).
 Part of the issue is that studies of environmental policy transfer tend to overlook how political structures empower local actors (from planning agencies to highway agencies, from those developing local building codes to park and recreation departments), and then how they subsequently impact on the transfer process.
 One exception is Kim and Li (2016) who report over 60 indicators of sustainable stormwater management at the local level in the US.
-According to Kim and Li each of these indictors has a unique set of associated actors, networks and coalitions.
-Because of the shifting nature and location of power, local stormwater regulation tends to reflect less of what the EPA desires than the views of those sitting in the ‘winning’ coalition when measures are approved and implemented.
+According to Kim and Li, each of these indictors has a unique set of associated actors, networks and coalitions.
+Because of the shifting nature and location of power, local stormwater regulation tends to reflect less what the EPA desires than the views of those sitting in the ‘winning’ coalition when measures are approved and implemented.

 In this, local executives are not passive implementers of state legislative initiatives.
 Rather, many of the nation’s mayors are active players, in some areas joining together to increase their power in the face of legislative opposition.
 For instance, the National Conference of Mayors established a stormwater management standing committee (Mayors Water Council) in order to share best practice and increase the power of individual mayors in the process of forcing changes to local water management policy (National Conference of Mayors 2017).
-Not only have mayors joined together to increase their individual power, but, to further their power, mayors have deliberately brought in expertise from outside organisations, in a way similar to what occurred in China (National Conference of Mayors 2017).
+Not only have mayors joined together to increase their individual power but, to further their power, mayors have deliberately brought in expertise from outside organisations, in a way similar to what occurred in China (National Conference of Mayors 2017).

 Time – timing – tempo